History of St Albans: Twentieth century

 The pioneering filmmaker Arthur Melbourne-Cooper was born in St Albans in 1874 at 99 London Road.
 He became a noted figure in the history of film when he began to explore the new art of moving photography in the mid-1900s.
 By 1908, he had set up a production base, the Alpha Production Works in Bedford Park Road, later moving to larger premises at Alma Road.
 Among the pioneering films he shot in St Albans was the animated fantasy, Dreams of Toyland (1908).
 He also established a film theatre on London Road to present his productions to the paying public, the Alpha Picture House, which opened on 27 July 1908, Hertfordshire's first permanent cinema.
 The cinema changed hands several times, variously known as the Poly, the Regent, the Capitol and the Odeon.
 It was replaced by a new Art Deco building in 1931, and the cinema continued in operation until 1995.
 In 2014 the building was restored and re-opened as the Odyssey Cinema.

 During World War I in September 1916, following an attack on St Albans, the German Airship SL 11 became the first airship to be brought down over England.
-But when London Colney was attacked, the nation was so angered it became united in its battle.

 In the inter-war years St Albans, in common with much of the surrounding area, became a centre for emerging high-technology industries, most notably aerospace.
 Nearby Radlett was the base for Handley Page Aircraft Company, while Hatfield became home to de Havilland.
 St Albans itself became a centre for the Marconi plc company, specifically, Marconi Instruments.
 Marconi (later part of the General Electric Company) remained the city's largest employer (with two main plants) until the 1990s.
 A third plant - working on top secret defence work - also existed.
-Even Marconi staff only found out about this when it closed down.
 All of these industries are now gone from the area.

-In 1936 St Albans was the last but one stop for the Jarrow Crusade.

-The City expanded rapidly after World War II, as government policy promoted the creation of New Towns and the expansion of existing towns around London.
+The city expanded rapidly after World War II, as government policy promoted the creation of New Towns and the expansion of existing towns around London.
 The local authority built large housing estates at Cottonmill (to the south), Mile House (to the south-east) and New Greens (to the north).
 The Marshalswick area to the north-east was also expanded, completing a programme of mainly private house building begun before the war.

 In 1974 St Albans City Council, St Albans Rural District Council and Harpenden Town Council were merged, as part of a major national re-organisation of local government in the UK, to form St Albans District Council.